skunklabz/tk4-hercules/docs/REGISTRY_SETUP.md

 # GitHub Container Registry Setup

-This document explains how to set up and use the GitHub Container Registry (GHCR) for the TKX-Hercules project.
+This document explains how to set up and use the GitHub Container Registry (GHCR) for the TK4-Hercules project.

 ## Overview

-The TKX-Hercules Docker image is now available on GitHub Container Registry at:
+The TK4-Hercules Docker image is available on GitHub Container Registry at:
-`ghcr.io/skunklabz/tkx-hercules`
+`ghcr.io/skunklabz/tk4-hercules`

 ## Benefits of GHCR